-- The base charge for Colington, Kitty Hawk, Duck, Southern Shores, Rodanthe, Waves, and Salvo, and the unincorporated areas of Roanoke Island not serviced by Manteo, for a typical residential 3/4 inch water service is $13.55.
-After $13.55, the summer (March - August) rate is $7.31 per thousand and the winter (September - February) rate is $5.62 per thousand.
+- The base charge for Avon, Buxton, Colington, Duck, Frisco, Hatteras, Kitty Hawk, unincorporated areas of Roanoke Island (which includes Wanchese), Rodanthe, Southern Shores, Salvo, and Waves, for a typical residential 3/4 inch water service, is $15.41.
+After the base charge of $15.41, the rate for July—December is $7.76 per thousand and the rate for January—June is $5.97 per thousand.

-Yes, the base charge does have to be paid each billing cycle.
+Yes, the base charge of $15.41 does have to be paid each billing cycle.

 - I have a water leak.
 Do you give any kind of adjustment or any kind of help?